LDSSA/batch2-capstone/README.md

 ## Components

-- A single BLU describing how to deploy a model to heroku while saving observations to a database
+- A [**single learning repository**](https://github.com/LDSSA/heroku-model-deploy) describing how to deploy a model to heroku while saving observations to a database.
-- 1 binary classification dataset that is split into 3 parts (see image below for details)
-- An initial report that they must submit describing their EDA on the dataset and the model that they will deploy
-- A simulator that feeds the test set and some true outcomes to the students deployed models over the course of a week or two.
-- A final report describing the test set and any updates to the model that they deployed

-### The BLU

-This can probably be the same [learning material as last year](https://github.com/LDSSA/heroku-model-deploy) with a few minor updates.
 An update for windows users or a requirement to use windows subsystems for linux is almost certainly required.
+- **One binary classification dataset** that is split into 3 parts (see image below for details)
+- An **initial report** that they must submit describing the EDA on the dataset and the model that they will deploy
+- A **simulator** that feeds the test set and some true outcomes to the students deployed models over the course of a week or two.
+- A **final report** describing the test set and any updates to the model that they deployed

 ### The dataset